ePages-de/epages-devportal/_posts/2019/2019-05-07-react-hooks-what-all-the-fuss-is-about.md

 ### Classes can be confusing

 Classes are one of the harder things for React-beginners to understand and master.
 They tend to be quite verbose and come with some quirks one has to be aware of.
-And even experienced React developers struggle with when to use a class and when to use a function.
+And even experienced React developers struggle when to use a class and when to use a function.

 With hooks, all these problems fade away.
 You can do anything you want with a function-component now, and hooks will most likely even encourage you to use better patterns for your components.

-**No confusion about how to use classes, and no fighting over when to use them.** 🎉
+**No confusion about how to use classes, and no struggle when to use them.** 🎉

 ## What does this mean for me?